-Conclusions and Future Work
+IOMMU Conclusions and Future Work

-- IOMMUs are useful and necessary

-- ... but they have non-negligible costs at the moment up to 60% more CPU utilization

-- ... which we know how to fix!

-- What about Intel VT-d and AMD IOMMU?

-- Once we get rid of the software inefficiencies, how do we build better IOMMUs?
+- IOMMUs are useful and necessary - ... but they have non-negligible costs at the moment up to 60% more CPU utilization - ... which we have lots of ideas on how to fix! - What about Intel VT-d and AMD IOMMU? - Once we get rid of the software inefficiencies, how do we build better IOMMUs? - Memory pinning.